Table of Contents

 There are pros and cons of owning a historic home.
 Historic homes are often referred to as “a labor of love.”
 Certainly, there is a component of love involved with the upkeep and maintenance.
 The cost can be higher, depending on how authentic the updates must be, and how much nuanced skill the renovations require.

-Each Historic District will have rules and guidelines, and usually a committee that will oversee the renovation of an older home within their district.
-The Frederick Historic Preservation Committee has rules and guidelines which mainly govern the outside renovations on a home.
-Typically, a homeowner can do most anything they want to the inside.
-There are some beautiful historic homes in Frederick that are wonderfully modern and convenient on the inside, while maintaining their historical charm on the outside.
+The Frederick Historic Preservation Committee has rules and guidelines that mainly govern the outside renovations on a home.
+Typically, a homeowner can do almost anything they want to the inside.
+Some beautiful historic homes in Frederick are wonderfully modern and convenient on the inside while maintaining their historical charm on the outside.

-Owning an historic home in Frederick, or any of the thousands of historic districts across the country, can be a rewarding experience.
-If you’re considering an historic home, you’ll want to do your research, both on the finances and on the style and historic features of the homes available.
+Owning a historic home in Frederick, or any of the thousands of historic districts across the country, can be a rewarding experience.
+If you’re considering a historic home, you’ll want to do your research, both on the finances and on the style and historical features of the homes available.